KarimJesusGalvez/JiraApi/Readme.md

     pip install .
     pip install .[unit_test]

-Add a token.txt file in the Auth folder with the Token `Auth/token.txt` Add a ServerURL.txt file in the Auth folder with the Token `Auth/token.txt`
+Add a token.txt file in the Auth folder with the Token `Config/Auth/token.txt` Add a ServerURL.txt file in the Config folder with the url `Config/Server/ServerURL.txt`